Natural gas furnaces need adequate space and airflow to heat properly.

 Related: Furnace Service or Furnace Replacement: What to Consider

-You don’t need to think about airflow and ventilation as much if you have a newer, high-efficiency furnace with PVC piping.
-Your system uses one pipe as an exhaust vent and the other to draw in air.
+You don’t need to consider airflow and ventilation as much if you have a modern, high-efficiency furnace with PVC piping.
+Your system uses one pipe as an exhaust vent and the other to pull in air.

-Keep Combustible Materials Away from Your Furnace
+Keep Hazardous Items Away from Your Furnace

-Although furnace rooms are often also used for laundry and storage space, you should keep yours free of things that could be fire hazards.
+Although furnace rooms function as laundry and storage space, you should keep yours free of things that could be fire hazards.

 This includes: